Interested in supporting our work?

 Katie G. Cannon

-After our Spring 2019 organizational hiatus, I had begun archiving our organization’s herstory in our WWC Resource Corner Folder which we’d been preserving as much of our discovered and developed Black Womanist literature and artifacts.
-Once COVID-19 began, I finally recruited help by recruiting professional archivists.
+After our Spring 2019 organizational hiatus, we had begun archiving our organization’s herstory in our WWC Resource Corner Folder which we’d been preserving as much of our discovered and developed Black Womanist literature and artifacts.
+Once COVID-19 began, we finally recruited help by recruiting professional archivists and creatives.
 The Womanist Working Collective’s archival project started as a summer fellowship for 1 person, but ended as a fellowship cohort of 5 Black women, femmes and non-binary fellows from various disciplines who were able to capture and document our work from multiple lenses across the Philadelphia movement landscape.
 Project completed July 2021.
 View the Zine!

 2Ubuntu: Reciprocity Time Bank